ananyachaudhary2025-star/context_aware_chatbot/README.md

 # Context-Aware Chatbot with Memory and Fallback

 ## Objective
 Build a chatbot that remembers previous user inputs and responds contextually, even when external AI models are unavailable.
+Also I had to do this in a very resticted time.
+So I tried to what I could.

 ## Features
 - Short-term memory